 Scrum is an approach commonly used in software development.
 Firstly, the team assigns specific roles to individuals.
 Secondly, it divides the development tasks into smaller time-frames called ‘sprints.’

 During sprint meetings, team members focus only on the agreed tasks.
-There is a daily check-up on what tasks were accomplished during the day.
+There is a daily check-up on what tasks get accomplished during the day.

 As teams work on a particular project, they can shift the labels from one to another as per their progress.
-This improves efficiency, gives easy access, and updates on the progress of the project within no time.
+It improves efficiency, gives easy access, and updates on the progress of the project within no time.

 How does Scrumban work?

 As mentioned before, scrumban is a hybrid of two techniques.
 Thus, the implementation of scrumban involves a combined set of steps from both methods.
 The steps are as follows: